India opens for Swedish Cleantech

-Absolicon Solar Concentrator is one of four Swedish companies that joined the Indo-Swedish innovation platform.
+Absolicon Solar Collector is one of four Swedish companies that joined the Indo-Swedish innovation platform.
 The organization is financed by the Swedish Energy Agency and will connect Swedish cleantech companies with Indian companies, primarily in the industrial sector.

 Absolicon is planning to set up a manufacturing facility in India and has already installed a demo of an Indian hospital.
 The plant produces heat, electricity and steam.

 “Concentrated solar energy can provide the Indian industry with the ability to self-produce the energy they need, instead of buying oil and gas,” says Johan Sandberg, CEO of Absolicon.

 The energy supply and dependence on fossil fuels is one of the main hinders to an even stronger economic growth in India, and there is growing awareness and governmental programmes that favour promotion of energy efficiency and renewable energy technologies.
 Solar energy is one of the most politically prioritised areas in India, which among other measures launched a specific programme for solar thermal projects.
 Technology adaptation is a crucial element of a successful market entry in a foreign country, especially when the economic and social climates differ so much as in Sweden and India.

 The official launch of the Indo-Swedish Innovation Platform took place during the Energy Efficiency Summit in Hyderabad on 24th of August, where a memorandum of Understanding has been signed with the Indian partners, Confederation of Indian Industry, CII.